Complete complexes and spectral sequences: Charts in varieties of complexes

 \item[(b)] Suppose that $c$ (and therefore $S$) is contained in some $C_{X,\rb}(V^\bullet)$ (resp. $\PP C_{X, \rb}(V^\bullet)$).
 Then the isomorphism of part (a) restricts to an isomorphism of an \'etale neighborhood of $c$ in $C_{X, \rb}(V^\bullet)$ (resp. in $\PP C_{X, \rb}(V^\bullet)$) with an \'etale neighborhood of $c$ in $\NC_{S/C_{X, \rb}(V^\bullet)}$(resp. $\NC_{S/\PP C_{X, \rb}(V^\bullet)}$). \end{enumerate} \end{prop}

-Combining this with Proposition \ref{prop:rel-ncone}, we obtain the following conclusion.
+\begin{rem} (a) Combining Propositions \ref{prop:chart} and \ref{prop:rel-ncone}, we obtain the following conclusion (``self-similarity of varieties of complexes'').
 Any relative affine or projective variety of complexes is modeled, near any point $c$, by another affine variety of complexes, which is typically simpler than the original one (depending on the singular nature of $c$).

 .2cm